evmcnb/quartz/content/Alcohol-related Liver Disease.md

 date: 2023-09-18
 ---

 Alcohol-related liver disease (ARLD) refers to liver damage caused by excess alcohol intake.
-There are several stages of severity and a range of associated symptoms.
+There are several **stages** of severity and a range of associated symptoms:

 1. Alcoholic fatty liver disease - reversible after 2 weeks of drink free
 2. Alcoholic [[Hepatitis]] - first point of symptoms.
 Usually reversible.
 Severe alcoholic hepatitis can be life threatening